Postgraduate Scholarships and Opportunities

 MARK HENRY CAIN MEMORIAL TRAVEL SCHOLARSHIP

-An annual award of $10,000 in commemoration of Mark Henry Cain, an artist trained at Glasgow School of Art who relocated to Sydney in 1937.
-The Mark Henry Cain Memorial Scholarship supports an MFA student to travel for their artistic research for a period of 6-8 weeks in the UK (including England, Scotland, Wales, and Northern Ireland).
+The Mark Henry Cain Memorial Travel Scholarship is an annual award of $10,000 in commemoration of Mark Henry Cain, an artist trained at Glasgow School of Art who relocated to Sydney in 1937.
+The Scholarship supports an MFA1 student to travel for their artistic research for a period of 6-8 weeks in the UK (including England, Scotland, Wales, and Northern Ireland).
 The award is supported by generous endowment made by a private donor.

 EAST SYDNEY DOCTORS SCHOLARSHIP

-The East Sydney Doctors Scholarship is a generous opportunity funded by East Sydney Doctors, providing $5,000 to a student completing the first year of the Master of Fine Art degree and going into the second year of the program at the National Art School.
+The East Sydney Doctors Scholarship is generously funded by East Sydney Doctors.
+The Scholarship provides $5,000 to a student completing the first year of the Master of Fine Art degree and going into the second year of the program at the National Art School.

 Please read the Application Guidelines before completing the Application Form.